KireetiChennuru/Build-Image-Quality-Inspection-using-Amazon-Lookout-for-Vision/README.md

  - Preprocessing of image data to ensure compatibility with Amazon Lookout for Vision.
 * Model Training
  - Training machine learning models using Amazon Lookout for Vision to recognize image defects and anomalies.
-Deployment
+* Deployment

-Deployment of the automated inspection system in a production environment.
+ - Deployment of the automated inspection system in a production environment.
-Testing and Evaluation
+* Testing and Evaluation

-Testing the system with sample data and evaluating its performance.
+ - Testing the system with sample data and evaluating its performance.
-Documentation and Reporting
+* Documentation and Reporting

-Compilation of project findings, results, and insights into a comprehensive report.
+ - Compilation of project findings, results, and insights into a comprehensive report.

+Conclusion:
+The project provided valuable insights into leveraging machine learning for automated quality control processes.
+Through hands-on experience with Amazon Lookout for Vision, I gained proficiency in building and deploying automated inspection systems, paving the way for enhanced efficiency and accuracy in quality assurance processes.